Lunm0us/linux-tp1gen3/README.md

 **Caution**: These steps will modify your kernel.
 Doing so might prevent your system from booting.

 The attachable keyboard uses non standard keycodes for the functional keys and an additional USB endpoint for control of the LEDs.
 The provided sourcecode is a patched version of the upstream [hid-lenovo module][hid-lenovo].
 For reference the patches (for the first generation device?) by [Dennis Wassenberg][hid-lenovo-patches] were used.
+Furhtermore this repository contains a patched version of the upstream [hid-multitouch module][hid-multitouch] which fixes the pointstick for kernel versions > 5.4.11 (for details see [here][pointsick-issue]).

 Prerequisites:
  - make